Customs requirements, duties and VAT you must pay to export goods to a third country outside the EU.

 If you need to move goods through several countries, you may be able to use the Transports Internationaux Routiers (TIR) procedure to allow your goods to pass through borders with minimal customs intervention.

 All traders moving goods across the EU under the TIR procedure must also submit an electronic customs declaration using the New Computerised Transit System (NCTS).
+Under the Union Customs Code the NCTS is being re-named to Electronic Transport System (ETS).

 Declarations for exports by post